How to Crochet a Non-Stretchy Crochet Strap

 Picture showing the test done to conclude whether or not using fishing line helped keep the crochet strap non-stretchy.
 Long swatches create "mini straps" in a light purple yarn, and glass prisms are hung from the bottom as weights.

-So, why did this work?
-The crochet handle that was reinforced with fishing line didn’t stretch because it was worked length wise (a long starting base with less rows worked).
-This kept the fishing line “vertical” to the bag.
 By working lengthwise, all the pressure of the weight is resting on the long vertical lines and the weight is pulling down vertically with the fishing line.
 The fishing line stops the stitches from stretching out any further than the fishing line is long.

 A little more simply put – the strap maintained its length simply because the fishing line did not allow the stitches to become stretched out.
 Think of this if you were to hang those glass prisms on just the fishing line.
 That fishing line isn’t going anywhere and neither is the prism.